 4. Post-production and editing [Social media format prep]

-Still, there is a bit of tweaking with size, exposure, format, shapes, background, or ghost mannequin removal to be done in the simplest of the product images.
-Hero shots may require extra effort due to the overall higher level of complexity.
+Still, even the simplest product images require some tweaking with size, exposure, format, shapes, background, or ghost mannequin removal.
+Hero shot photography may require extra effort due to its overall higher level of complexity.

-Naturally, as the primary application of this type of visual content is social media, one needs to provide different formats as per the recent guidelines for each specific channel.
+Naturally, as social media is the primary application of this type of visual content, you need to provide different formats per the recent guidelines for each channel.

 Afterword

-Product images are like a 3D image in a vacuum – users only get to see the product, there is no context to it.
-Commercial visuals may have the minimal product on them but are sure to be penetrated with the spirit of the brand and emotional connotation.
+Product images are like 3D images in a vacuum — users only get to see the product and have no context.
+Commercial visuals may have minimal products but are sure to be penetrated with the spirit of the brand and emotional connotation.

 RELEASE SOON?